Surya-Kaliappan/prodigy/Calculator/README.md

 # Simple Calculator App

 This is a modern, cross-platform calculator application built with Flutter.
-It was developed as the first task during my Android Developer Internship at @Prodilogy.
+It was developed as the first task during my Android Developer Internship at @prodigy.

 The app provides a clean, intuitive user interface and performs standard arithmetic operations with a focus on a professional, responsive user experience.